semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ![png](/blog/assets/post_cont_image/output_77_0.png)

-This code plots the least populated countries in the world starting from the last moving forward.
+This code plots the least populated countries in the world, starting from the last moving forward.
 We were able to achieve this by inverting the order on the X axis using plt.gca().invert_xaxis().

 To find all the possible parameters of a bar plot, visit its documentation page [here](https://seaborn.pydata.org/generated/seaborn.barplot.html)